a unique, patented

 thermal diffusion coating technology

-This is a technically superior replacement for zinc plating, hot dip coating, mechanical galvanizing, zinc flake dip-spin and various other competitive processes.
+For corrosion protection, this is a technically superior replacement for zinc plating, hot dip coating, mechanical galvanizing, zinc flake dip-spin and various other competitive processes.
 In some cases, Greenkote can even replace stainless steel or chromium plating.
 Greenkote delivers exceptional protection against corrosion and also eliminates hydrogen embrittlement, provides superior adhesion and greater uniformity.
 It wears longer and is competitively priced — plus, it’s completely eco-friendly!
 Greenkote processes and coatings are totally free of toxics and pollutants, including heavy metals and Cr6+ and Cr3+.

 A unique thermal diffusion coating process — compliant with ASTM A1059/A1059M

-Greenkote coatings are applied by a patented Thermo-Chemical Surface Modification (TCSM) batch process that is fully compliant with the ASTM A1059/A1059M specification, for cost-effective, high performance corrosion protection.
+Greenkote corrosion resistant coatings are applied by a patented Thermo-Chemical Surface Modification (TCSM) batch process that is fully compliant with the ASTM A1059/A1059M specification, for cost-effective, high performance corrosion protection.
 (See the specification and news about it.)
 Greenkote utilizes a dry bulk powder formulation of zinc, aluminum and other proprietary ingredients that is thermo-diffused into the iron-based metal substrate surface of finished metal parts.
 The Greenkote coating forms in two basic phases…

 Greenkote process technology — Phase One: